hrushikeshrv/guimath/docs/customizing/functionality.md

 1. The LaTeX representation of the symbol
 2. The HTML representation of the symbol (to show in the editor widget)

-Once you create an MJXGUI instance, call the `registerSymbol()` method on the MJXGUI instance to add the symbol you want.
+Once you create an GuiMath instance, call the `registerSymbol()` method on the GuiMath instance to add the symbol you want.

 ### Example: Adding &there4; to the editor
 For example, lets say you want to add the ∴ symbol to the editor widget.
 In LaTeX, you can use the `\therefore` command to render a ∴ symbol, and the HTML code for it is `&there4`;